tyap06/Blendy-s-Revenge/README.md

 - Persistent BOSS‘ s facing direction after stop moving
 - Be able to pickup the power ups
 ### New minions ai
-- new enemy charger(in light red color)
+- NEW Cleaner ( it will approach the power and remove it )
-- new enemy sniper(in blue color)
+- NEW Split shooter (It acts like a normal ranger but it will have split shots)

-- new enemy tank (in black color)
+## New Button actions
-- new enemy giant (in rainbow color)
+### Cutscenes
-## Creative Features Advanced (20%)
+- Nothing should occur when any button other than ‘C’ is pressed, as all buttons should be disabled when cutscenes are active.
-### cooperative ai
+- Game should restart when ‘r’ is pressed ONLY on the last cutscene.

-## New AI System features
+- - Restart means that the help screen is shown, the score is set to 0, the health is restored to full, and the story (via the cutscenes) are restored back to the beginning.

-- Boss
+### Game settings
-Chasing the player and will pick up the power ups.
+- Game should pause and cutscenes should be displayed without any layering issues.

-Tank attempts to shield the Sniper from the player based on sniper and player position when possible.
+- Tank attempts to shield the Sniper from the player based on sniper and player position when possible.
 One sniper can be most protected by one tank.